-- 17. (1) The registration of a prescribed business shall, subject to payment of the annual fee under paragraph (2), remain effective until it is surrendered under regulation 20. - (2) An annual fee calculated in the same manner as provided for under regulation 16(2)(b)(i) (subject to any reduction applicable under regulation 16(3)) shall be payable, on, or within 30 days following 1 January in each calendar year following the year of registration, in respect of each prescribed business registered under this Part; provided that no annual fee shall be payable for 2009 in respect of a prescribed business which registers under this Part during 2008. - (3) A prescribed business must inform the Commission of any change occurring to the information given to the Commission for the purposes of its registration under regulation 16(2)(a)(i) to (v) or to any information given to the Commission thereafter - - (a) prior to making such a change, or - (b) where a change is sudden or unexpected, promptly after such change is made, and for the purposes of this paragraph a change to such information shall include the intention to cease being a prescribed business to which these Regulations apply.
+- 17. (1) The registration of a prescribed business shall, subject to payment of the annual fee under paragraph (2), remain effective until it is surrendered under regulation 20. - (2) An annual fee calculated in the same manner as provided for under regulation 16(2)(b)(ii) (subject to any reduction applicable under regulation 16(3)) shall be payable, on, or within 30 days following 1 January in each calendar year following the year of registration, in respect of each prescribed business registered under this Part; provided that no annual fee shall be payable for 2009 in respect of a prescribed business which registers under this Part during 2008. - (3) A prescribed business must inform the Commission of any change occurring to the information given to the Commission for the purposes of its registration under regulation 16(2)(a)(i) to (v) or to any information given to the Commission thereafter - and for the purposes of this paragraph a change to such information shall include the intention to cease being a prescribed business to which these Regulations apply.